 - Taking medications that contain estrogen, such as hormone therapy drugs

 There is no specific diet as such to treat gallbladder gallstones.
 Having a healthy balanced diet can help to reduce the symptoms of the condition.
 Let us study these dietary adjustments:

 Monounsaturated fats, found in olive oil and canola oil, and omega-3 fatty acids, found in avocados, canola, flaxseed, and fish oil, may lower the risk of developing gallstones.
 Fish oil may be especially beneficial to people with high levels of triglycerides, as it helps the gallbladder empty.
 But stay away from saturated fats found in fatty meats, butter, and other animal products, as these fats can increase your likelihood of gallstones and high cholesterol, among other health risks.
 If you do eat animal products, choose low-fat alternatives — lean chicken instead of red meat, skim milk and low-fat yogurt instead of whole milk.

-Found in whole-grain breads, cereals, and vegetables, fiber in your diet can help you lose weight and may prevent gallstones.
+Found in whole-grain bread, cereals, and vegetables, fibre in your diet can help you lose weight and may prevent gallstones.

 Fruits and veggies: